metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_v1_manifest.md

 Optional:

-- `type` (String) If set to 'OnNamespace', the operator injects a label matcher matching the namespace of the AlertmanagerConfig object for all its routes and inhibition rules.'None' will not add any additional matchers other than the ones specified in the AlertmanagerConfig.Default is 'OnNamespace'.
+- `type` (String) AlertmanagerConfigMatcherStrategyType defines the strategy used byAlertmanagerConfig objects to match alerts in the routes and inhibitionrules.The default value is 'OnNamespace'.

 <a id="nestedatt--spec--alertmanager_config_namespace_selector"></a>